How is teaching to preschoolers in Spain compared to your country?

 Aside from this, Spain is a beautiful country with beautiful people.
 You will meet friends for life, that’s for sure.
 There is so much to do and see.
 I traveled to a ridiculous amount of Spanish cities, towns, and villages.
 It is so cheap to travel around here.
 Spain has the most beautiful beaches and a wonderful ski mountain in Sierra Nevada, Granada.
 Sincerely, I can only recommend this program.
 It has changed my life.

 What are you currently doing?

-* Only EU passport or work-permit holders can get hired long-term by a European school.
-Getting hired after the program
+* Only EU passport or work-permit holders can get hired long term by a European school.

-is an exceptional situation and most participants return to work to their home country
+Getting hired by the school after the program is an exceptional situation and most participants return to work in their home country

 Catalina O’Brien, recent graduate from UCC (Ireland)